 The very heart of the Daisy uniform is the Daisy petals.
-A Daisy can earn 10 petals, so be sure to leave room while adding them to the uniform.
+A Daisy can earn 10 petals and 1 Promise Center that form the shape of a flower, so be sure to leave room while adding them to the uniform.